-In 2017 we trained over 500 young women on majority-minority high school and college campuses and we’ve continued our support and opportunities for activism with them.
 Unique to our efforts is the sustainability of our training.
-Rather than helicoptering in with a one-time training and resulting lobby day, we support our young women throughout the legislative process from start to finish and we continue our communications and support for them beyond the legislative session.
+Rather than helicoptering in with a one-time training and resulting lobby day, we support our young changemakers throughout the legislative process from start to finish, and we continue our training and support for them beyond the legislative session.
+Our goal is that a young person see halls of power as accessible and inclusive to them, because we believe that when a young person begins to see themselves in these spaces, that is when radical change can happen for our State.

 If the society today allows wrongs to go unchallenged, the impression is created that those wrongs have the approval of the majority.